-- 7 oz (200 g) vegan cream cheese, room temperature
+- 200 g (7 oz) vegan cream cheese, room temperature

-- ½ cup coconut cream, whipped, optional
+- vegan whipped cream, optional

 - fresh lemon slices

-- Add the cream cheese to a large bowl and use an electric whisk (or stand mixer) to whip it on low speed until smooth.Add the lemon curd in one tablespoon increments, and whisk to combine.
-Add the melted white chocolate and whisk again to combine.
+- Add the cream cheese to a large bowl and use an electric whisk (or stand mixer) to whip it on low speed for a couple of minutes until light and airy.Add the lemon curd in 2-3 increments, and whisk to combine each time.
 Lastly, add the greek-style yogurt and whisk for another 30 seconds or so until evenly incorporated, be careful not to over-mix!

-- Pour the filling into the cooled tart base and place it in the fridge to set for 4 hours (or overnight if preferred).
+- Pour the filling into the cooled tart base and place it in the fridge to set for 3 hours (or overnight if preferred).

 © addictedtodates.com.
 All content and images are protected by copyright.
-Please do not use my images or recipe without my permission.
-Please do not republish this recipe, instead, include a link to this post for the recipe.
+If you want to share this recipe, please do so using the share buttons provided.
+Do not screenshot or republish the recipe or content in full. instead, include a link to this post for the recipe.